briansimiyuj/doctor-appointment-app/README.md

           a.
 Create NoteItemAction component to display the action buttons for each note
             i.
 Add a button to edit the note ii.
-Add a button to delete the note iii.
+Add a button to delete the note
+              - Attach `openDeleteNoteModal` function from Notes Tab Context to the button click event iii.
 Add a button to view the note in a modal
               - Attach `openViewNoteModal` function from Notes Tab Context to the button click event